Badhamia utricularis

 Badhamia Utticularis, Vancouver Island, BC, photo by Bud Logan

-Slime Molds at one time were considered to be fungi but are now classified in the Protista kingdom.
+Slime moulds, at one time, were considered to be fungi but are now classified in the Protista kingdom.
 They will begin life as tiny amoeba-like organisms that search out bacteria to eat.
-If they are lucky enough to find a mate, they will produce plasmodia, these are slimy masses that can grow to a pretty large size feeding on bacteria, yeasts, fungi, or dissolved nutrients.
+If they are lucky enough to find a mate, they will produce plasmodia, which are slimy masses that can grow to a pretty large size, feeding on bacteria, yeasts, fungi, or dissolved nutrients.
 As they grow, they can move like giant amoebas.
-When their food source begins to wane, the plasmodium migrates to the surface of the mold and produces fruiting bodies.
+When their food source begins to wane, the plasmodium migrates to the surface of the mould and produces fruiting bodies.
 The fruiting bodies will go from yellow to orange and eventually will turn grey.
 At this stage, they release their spores that will then get carried away with the wind to start the whole process again.

 Badhamia Utticularis, Vancouver Island, BC